zbenmo/humans_thoughts/README.md

 # humans_thoughts
-What human used to think of us back then.
+What humans used to think of us back then.